Frozen Shoulder and Menopause: What is the Estrogen-Collagen Link?

 Depending on your symptoms and stage of frozen shoulder, treatment may include:

-Hydrodilatation therapy, a minimally invasive procedure in which sterile fluid is injected into the joint capsule to gently stretch it and improve mobility.
+• Hydrodilatation therapy, a minimally invasive procedure in which sterile fluid is injected into the joint capsule to gently stretch it and help with mobility.

 Menopausal hormone therapy (MHT)

 MHT works by replenishing estrogen to target symptoms like hot flashes, mood swings, and vaginal dryness.
-While it is not a primary treatment for frozen shoulder itself, it could play a supportive role for women whose joint symptoms are linked to hormonal changes.
+While it’s not a go-to treatment for frozen shoulder itself, it could play a supportive role for women whose joint symptoms are linked to hormonal changes.

 One study, for example, found that women using MHT were about half as likely to develop frozen shoulder compared to those who weren’t.
 This suggests that restoring estrogen levels might help support connective tissue health.